rimaz523/rimaz-website/website-react-spa/README.md

 ## Description

-This is the frontend of my dev website created using react js.
+This is the frontend of my dev website created using react js https://rimaz.dev

 ## Technologies & Tools used in the front-end single page web application include:

 - ReactJS ^18.2.0
 - Material UI ^5.13.7
 - Yarn v1.22.19
-- Node v18.13.0 LTS
+- Node v20.11.1 LTS
+- NPM v10.2.4
 - CI/CD using Azure DevOps

 ## Installation Instructions